 Annually, the status of Dutch SDG implementation is analyzed by one of the most renowned statistics bureaus in the Netherlands.
 For the annual SDG report Dutch civil society is also consulted and has room (two pages) to add their feedback.
 The civil society input is managed by the core team of Building Change.

-One big achievement of January this year was the launch of the so-called ‘SDG test’.
+One big achievement from 2019 was the launch of the so-called ‘SDG test’.
 This ‘test’ is an addition to Dutch policy making processes.
 Policy makers are asked to include an analysis of the effects of their new policy and law proposals on SDG implementation, developing countries and gender.
 This is an important step for strengthening Dutch policy coherence for development and Dutch SDG action.

 While ‘Building Change’ bridges the gap between Dutch national politics and civil society when it comes to the SDGs, the ‘SDG Charter’ has built a bottom-up movement of business, civil society and local governments to enhance collaboration for SDG Action.
 On a local level, municipalities are also increasingly engaging with the SDGs.
 The title of ‘Global Goals Municipality’ is awarded to municipalities that are actively contributing to SDG Action.